Woman smiles as she holds a digital tablet.

 3. Learn what information you’ll need to inform your card issuer of after you’ve graduated and how to retain rewards you gained on your student card.

 Graduation is a big step!
 You’re leaving college behind to enter the real world.
 Does that mean you’ll leave behind your student credit card as well?
 You may be able to keep some of the benefits you have with your student card after you graduate.
-For example, with Discover your student credit card remains unchanged after graduation.
-The terms, conditions, and account status of your student credit card will continue as they were during your time in college.
-For example, you will still have the same Cashback Bonus® program that you had while you were a student.
+A Discover® student card will have the same terms, conditions, and account status when you graduate.
+You’ll even keep the same Cashback Bonus® program that you had while you were a student.

 Options for student credit cards after graduation